MiguelAngelGSG/VeterinaryClinic/README.md

 # VeterinaryClinic

-## Contexto del Proyecto:

-Una clínica veterinaria nos pide la creación de un sistema de gestión de pacientes con  una API rest que almacene los datos en una base de datos MySQL, y pueda ser consumida desde ese front.

-## Marcos de competencias:

-•	Gestión de proyecto con metodologías ágiles
+## Context of the Project:

+A veterinary clinic asked us to create a patient management system with a rest API that stores data in a MySQL database, and can be consumed from that front end.

+## Competence frameworks:

+•	Project management with agile methodologies
-•	Desarrollar el backend de una aplicación web
+•  Develop the backend of a web application
-•	Administrar bases de datos
-•	Desarrollar y Ejecutar pruebas automatizadas

-## Descripción del Proyecto:

-El objetivo de este proyecto es desarrollar un sistema de gestión de pacientes en Java que permita listar, agregar, editar y eliminar pacientes.
-También gestionar sus citas de manera eficiente.

-## Requisitos funcionales del Proyecto:

-- Listar, añadir, modificar y eliminar pacientes.
- Cada paciente deberá tener un perfil que incluya:
-     - nombre
-     - edad
-     - raza
+•  Manage databases
+•  Develop and run automated tests

+## Project description:

+The aim of this project is to develop a patient management system in Java that allows listing, adding, editing and deleting patients.
+Also manage their appointments in an efficient way.

+## Functional requirements of the project:

+- List, add, modify and delete patients.
+ Each patient must have a profile that includes
-     - género
+     - name
-     - número de identificación
+     - age
-     - nombre y apellidos del tutor
-     - número de teléfono del tutor

-- Se deberá poder acceder a los datos de un paciente desde su número de identificación
-- La api deberá proporcionar los tratamientos efectuados a cada pacientes
-- Listar, añadir, modificar y eliminar citas.
-- Cada cita incluirá:
+     - race
-   - Fecha y hora
+     - gender
+     - identification number
+     - guardian's name and surname
+     - guardian's telephone number

+- A patient's data shall be accessible from the patient's ID number.
+- The api shall provide the treatments carried out for each patient.
+- List, add, modify and delete appointments.
+- Each appointment shall include:
+   - Date and time
-   - Paciente
+   - Patient
-   - Consulta estándar / urgencia
+   - Standard consultation / emergency
-   - Motivo de la cita
-   - Estado de la cita Tecnologías Utilizadas

-## Herramientas y tecnologías utilizadas:
+   - Reason for appointment
+   - Appointment Status Technologies Used

+## Tools and technologies used:

 •	Visual Studio Code
 •	Intellij IDEA
+•	GitHub
 •	MySQL
 •	Discord
 •	Trello
 •	Xampp
 •	phpMyAdmin